oss-review-toolkit/ort/README.md

 A [GitLab Pipeline](https://github.com/oss-review-toolkit/ort-gitlab-ci) to run ORT for your GitLab repositories.

+## ORTHW

+A [bash script](https://github.com/oss-review-toolkit/orthw) that helps to simplify and speed up common tasks performed when processing ORT results.

 # Want to Help or have Questions?

 All contributions are welcome.
 If you are interested in contributing, please read our